-Hoppe Jan Hiemstra is Managing Director of E-Mence, International e-Mental Health Innovation and Implementation Center Hobbe Jan is responsible for innovative e-health projects and services organization for implementing and scaling up of e-health.
-Furthermore he has more than 20 years of experience with ICT projects.
+Hobbe Jan Hiemstra is Managing Director of E-Mence, International e-Mental Health Innovation and Implementation Center.
+Hobbe Jan is responsible for innovative e-health projects and service organisations for implementation and scaling up of e-health.
+Furthermore, he has more than 20 years of experience with ICT projects.

 In January 2012, Mark completed the minor education Medicine for Engineering of the Medical Delta cum laude.
 This training, combined with his TU Delft degree, enables Mark to bridge the gap between innovations and their implementation in healthcare practice.

 Dr. Phil.
 Markus Moessner is currently working in Center for Psychotherapy Research (FOST).

 Markus Moessner’s work and research is about: E-Health, Health Services research, Cost-effectiveness, Ecological Momentary Assessment, and Network analysis.